 The minimum aperture is f/16, and the maximum aperture is f/1.4 with a minimum focusing distance of 90cm.
 The lens barrel takes a 77mm filter and doesn’t rotate while focusing which will please circular polarizer fans.

-The Rokinon 85mm f/1.4 AF is comprised of nine optical elements in seven groups, including a Hybrid Aspherical element.
+The Rokinon 85mm f/1.4 AF comprises nine optical elements in seven groups, including a Hybrid Aspherical element.
 The rounded nine-blade diaphragm creates an attractive bokeh in the out-of-focus areas.

 Rokinon use Ultra Multi-Coating on optical surfaces to reduce flare and ghosting, and they say it improves contrast and color accuracy.